npm-update-package/npm-update-package/README.md

 npm-update-package can be used in environments where Renovate cannot be used for some reason.

-### Conflicts have occurred in pull request.
+### Conflicts have occurred in the pull request.
 What should I do?

-If conflicts have occurred in pull request, close it and run npm-update-package again.
+If conflicts have occurred in the pull request, close it and run npm-update-package again.